chenchen-usyd/DP-GAN-DPAC/README.md

 # DP-GAN-DPAC

-This file contains the implementation for the paper: Private Image Generation with Dual-Purpose Auxiliary Classifier.
+This is the official code base for our CVPR2023 paper: Private Image Generation with Dual-Purpose Auxiliary Classifier.

 ## Dependencies